Colleges of the Fenway is a collaboration of five neighboring colleges in the Fenway area:

-- Search the Online Course Directory and choose the Simmons University course(s) you would like to take.
+- Search the Simmons Course Directory and choose the course(s) you would like to take.
 You may take up to two cross-registered courses per term.
 Only courses listed on the COF course directory are open to cross-registration.

-- Submit an application on the Colleges of the Fenway Cross-Registration site, which will be reviewed by both your home institution and Simmons.
-You will receive confirmation of your registration via email.
+- Submit an application to your home Registrar’s Office, which will be reviewed by both your home institution and Simmons.
+You will receive confirmation of your completed registration and a Student Success Memo via email.

 - Shortly after you have been registered, you may activate your Simmons account using the instructions below to access your Simmons email address, online learning account, and Workday to view your schedule, classroom location, and required books.
-Please contact Simmons Technology for any difficulties with your account setup.
-Instructions for setting up your Simmons account are also available in the Student Success Memo.
+Please contact the Registrar’s Office at [email protected] to obtain your student ID#, which you will need to set up your account.
+Instructions for setting up your Simmons account are also available on the Student Success Memo.

-- Once Simmons grades have been posted, the Simmons University Office of the Registrar will send the grades to your home institution Office of the Registrar.
+- Once Simmons grades have been posted, the Simmons University Office of the Registrar will send the grades to your home institution’s Office of the Registrar.

 Account Setup for First Time Users

-3. If you cannot access your account after waiting 24 hours from registration, please call Technology at 617-521-2222 or via email.
+- If you have difficulty setting up your account, please contact Technology at 617-521-2222 or via email.

 - Workday: Used to view books needed for the semester; class schedules; contact information for professors; final grades; time and classroom where your class is held; and unofficial transcripts.

 - Email: Every COF student is assigned a Simmons Email account, which the University and professors will use to contact the student.
-It can be accessed through the Simmons Online Portal or through gmail.
+It can be accessed through gmail.
 Be sure to check your Simmons email frequently for any communications sent to you by your professor or by the institution.
 Instructions for setting up email forwarding are also available.